CancroSailors/sailfish-build-environment/README.md

   9) build_audioflingerglue: builds audioflingerglue packages for audio calls
   10) build_gstdroid: builds gstdroid for audio/video/camera support
   11) upload_packages: uploads droid-hal*, audioflingerglue, gstdroid* packages to OBS.
-  12) generate_kickstart [obs]: generates a kickstart file needed to build rootfs. specifying obs will add the obs repo.
+  12) generate_kickstart [local/release]: generates a kickstart file with devel repos, needed to build rootfs.
+Specifying local/release will switch the OBS repos
   13) build_rootfs [releasename]: builds a sailfishos installer zip for $DEVICE.
 Default release name is test.
   14) serve_repo : starts a http server in /path/to/droid-local-repo. (which you can "ssu ar http://<ipaddr>:8000" on device)
   15) update_sdk: Update the SDK target to the current stable version, if available.